Welcome to Hochberg Lower School East Campus

-Hochberg Preparatory offers K-5 students the chance to experience the challenge of a dual curriculum that combines the best of general and Jewish education in a warm and nurturing environment.
-Located on Posnack School’s East Campus, Hochberg Prep provides a richly-engaging, technologically-advanced curriculum that promotes academic student success.
+Hochberg Lower School offers K-5 students the chance to experience the challenge of a dual curriculum that combines the best of general and Jewish education in a warm and nurturing environment.
+Located on Posnack School’s East Campus, Hochberg Lower School provides a richly-engaging, technologically-advanced curriculum that promotes academic student success.

 We see lower school as our first and best opportunity to instill a lifelong enthusiasm for learning.
 Our stimulating curriculum and co-curricular activities engage our students, challenging them to think critically and creatively.
 Children not only learn about Judaism, they experience and “live it” through prayer, Shabbat and holiday celebrations, and a set of behavioral expectations rooted in Torah and Jewish tradition.
 “Living” their Judaism has a great impact upon shaping children’s lifelong beliefs, attitudes and values.
 It helps them develop a more complete, wholesome self-concept and identification with the family unit, their fellow students, the Jewish community, the American people, and the world at large.